Have you wondered, “How to get your toddler to listen?” Not just listen, but listen without any protest or tantrum?

 This strategy has worked really well in our home.
 I had a tough time getting my son dressed every time we had to go out of the house.
 He always wants to play some more instead of getting ready.

 This is what we do.
 Every time he says he wants to play I give him a time, ‘you have 5 more minutes to play’.
-Show this time on a clock to bring home the point.
-He agrees, then when the time is up, make changing clothes a game.
+To explain the concept of time point to the hands of the clock or use a sand timer.
+The child agrees, then when the time is up, make changing clothes a game.

-You can say “Let’s see if you can get dressed in 3 minutes” Set a timer on your mobile.
+You can say “Let’s see if you can get dressed in 3 minutes” Set a timer on your phone.
 Kids find this an interesting game and happily comply.